UU-ER/AdOpT-NET0/examples/ladder/README.md

-  layout.py    which corridors exist and which ones can be built design.py    which technologies are dimensioned and which ones are given viewer.py    rebuilds results.html out of a rung's userData layouts/     worked layout examples, one per rung that has one 1L1S/ 1L2S/ 1L3S/ 2L2S/ 3L3S/
+  layout.py    which corridors exist and which ones can be built design.py    which technologies are dimensioned and which ones are given viewer.py    rebuilds results.html out of a rung's userData sweep.py     runs the ladder across every axis and tabulates it sweep_pack.py   packs the runs of a sweep into json the viewer is dropped layouts/     worked layout examples, one per rung that has one 1L1S/ 1L2S/ 1L3S/ 2L2S/ 3L3S/
       input_data/   the case